turingschool/backend-curriculum-site/module1/projects/black_thursday.markdown

 Black Thursday
 ===============

 A business is only as smart as its data.
-Let's build a system able to manage our data and execute business intelligence queries against the data from a typical e-commerce business.
+Let's build a system to manage our data and execute business intelligence queries against the data from a typical e-commerce business.

 Project Overview
 -----------------